artic-network/civet/README.md

 - The metadata for the closest sequences are also pulled out of the large COG-UK database.

-- For each set of sequences in the large COG-UK tree, local subtrees are pruned out and vizualised.
+- Combining the metadata from the COG-UK records of the closest hit and the exact matching records found in COG-UK, `civet` queries the large global phylogeny (also from COG-UK database)containing all COG-UK and all GISAID sequences.
+The local trees around the relevant tips are pruned out of the large phylogeny, merging overlapping local phylogenys as needed.

+- If these local trees contain "closest-matching" tips, the sequence records for the tips on the tree and the sequences of the relevant queries are added into an alignment.
+Any peripheral sequences coming off of a polytomy are collapsed to a single node and summaries of the tip's contents are output.

+- After collapsing the nodes, civet runs `iqtree` on the new alignment, now with query sequences in.
+Optionally, the `--delay-tree-collapse` argument will wait to collapse nodes until after `iqtree` has added the new query sequences in, but be wary as some of these local trees can be very large and may take a number of hours to run.

-- A report summarising the query sequences is generated, providing information about global and UK lineages.
+- `civet` then generates a report summarising the query sequences, providing information about global and UK lineages.

 ### Output